Jacob Tratt

-Jacob Tratt (born 14 September 1994) is an Australian professional footballer who plays as a centre back for Western United.
+Jacob Tratt (born 14 September 1994) is an Australian professional footballer who plays as a centre back for Oakleigh Cannons.

 Club career

 Junior year

 Tratt played his junior football with Western NSW Panthers.
 He also captained Sydney FC to the 2013–14 A-League National Youth League title.

 Sydney FC

 Tratt signed a one-year A-League deal with Sydney FC for the 2015–16 season.

 Sydney United 58

 He left Sydney FC at the end of the season, signing with Sydney United in the National Premier Leagues NSW.

 Wellington Phoenix

 Tratt returned to the A-League in September 2016, signing a one-year deal with Wellington Phoenix.

 During his time at the Phoenix, Tratt made 20 appearances, starting every match of the season until he picked up an injury.
 He scored his first A-League goal against Melbourne Victory on 17 January 2017.
 Tratt left the club in April 2017, citing "personal and family reasons".